ericsson-innovate/hackathon-portal/README.md

 - iOS Application: [github.com/ericsson-innovate/asdp-api-sampler-ios](https://github.com/ericsson-innovate/asdp-api-sampler-ios)
 - Web Application: [github.com/ericsson-innovate/asdp-api-sampler-javascript](https://github.com/ericsson-innovate/asdp-api-sampler-javascript)

-### When Changing the Portal URL...
+### Where the Portal is Hosted

+This is designed to be hosted using GitHub Pages.
+But, it can certainly be hosted locally or elsewhere.

-- You will need to change the URL path in two places in the portal code:
+If you would like to host this somewhere else, you will need to change the URL path at two places within the portal code:
   - src/common/_common.scss
   - gulpfile.js